In the framework of the Rio 2016 Olympic Games, the International Olympic Committee will select over 8,000 volunteers to work as interpreters.

 The Rio 2016 Olympic Games and its linguistic challenges

 The Rio Olympic Games have already started looking for 8,000 volunteers whose mission is to be “the voice of the Olympic Games”, and who will be assigned to the section of “protocol and languages.”
-These volunteers will provide several language services, one of which is the translation of everything that happens during the games into over 30 languages, such as Amharic, for example, which is the official language of Ethiopia, or Swahili in Kenya and Urdu in Pakistan.
+These volunteers will provide several language services, one of which is the interpretation of everything that happens during the games into over 30 languages, such as Amharic, for example, which is the official language of Ethiopia, or Swahili in Kenya and Urdu in Pakistan.
 Another service will be to accompany delegations from over two hundred countries.

 The 2020 Olympics Games in Japan are turning to machine interpreting

 To meet the challenges of interpreting at the Olympics, the Japanese 2020 Olympic Committee is betting on automatic interpretation.
 Researchers at the Nara Institute of Science and Technology have been working in recent years on several software programs to improve the quality, accuracy and speed of interpretation from Japanese into English.
-Their objective is to develop software able to conduct conference interpretating (as opposed to consecutive interpretating which is easier, but slower).
+Their objective is to develop software able to conduct conference interpretation (as opposed to consecutive interpretation which is easier, but slower).
 The Japanese language does not pose great difficulties, as it places the verb at the end of the sentence.
 Researchers say that they are on the verge of creating a machine able to anticipate the meaning of a sentence before it finishes… Within five years, we will meet again in Japan to see the results …